 Variations & substitutions

 Strawberry lemonade mimosas: Don’t want to make the purée?
-You can skip this step and use strawberry lemonade instead.
+You can skip this step and use strawberry lemonade in place of the strawberry mixture.

 strawberry lover favorites